Freedom Riders: Jackson, Mississippi, and Pierson v. Ray

-On September 13, 1961, a group of 15 Episcopal priests including 3 black priests entered the Jackson, Mississippi Trailways bus terminal.
+On September 13, 1961, a group of 15 Episcopal priests, including three black priests and twelve white priests, entered the Jackson, Mississippi Trailways bus terminal.
 Upon entering the coffee shop, they were stopped by two policemen, who asked them to leave.
 After refusing to leave, all 15 were arrested and jailed for breach of peace, under a now-repealed section of the Mississippi code § 2087.5 that "makes guilty of a misdemeanor anyone who congregates with others in a public place under circumstances such that a breach of the peace may be occasioned thereby, and refuses to move on when ordered to do so by a police officer."

 The group included 35-year-old Reverend Robert L Pierson.
 After the case against the priests was dismissed on May 21, 1962, they sought damages against the police under the Civil Rights Act of 1871.
 Their claims were ultimately rejected in the United States Supreme Court case Pierson v.
-Ray (1967), which held that the police were protected by qualified immunity.
+Ray (1967), which held that the police were protected by a new court-created legal doctrine, qualified immunity.